google-marketing-solutions/vigenair/README.md

 By default, Vigenair runs only for the user that deployed it.
 This is controlled by the [Web App access settings](https://developers.google.com/apps-script/manifest/web-app-api-executable#webapp) in the project's [manifest file](./ui/appsscript.json), which is set to `MYSELF` by default.
 This setup works well for most cases, however if you are a Google Workspace customer you may change this value to `DOMAIN` to allow other individuals within your organization to run the app.
 The `npm start` command will prompt you for this as well if you opt to deploy the UI.

+### Requirements

+You need the following to use Vigenair:

+* Google account: required to access the Vigenair UI.
+* GCP project with:
+  * The [Vertex AI API](https://cloud.google.com/vertex-ai/docs/generative-ai/start/quickstarts/api-quickstart) enabled: required to access Gemini in Vertex AI.
+    * All users running Vigenair must be granted the [Vertex AI User](https://cloud.google.com/vertex-ai/docs/general/access-control#aiplatform.user) role on the associated GCP project.
+  * The [Video AI API](https://cloud.google.com/video-intelligence) enabled (AKA Cloud Video Intelligence API): required for analysing input videos.
+  * All users running Vigenair must be granted the [Storage Object User](https://cloud.google.com/storage/docs/access-control/iam-roles) role on the associated GCP project.

+The Vigenair [setup and deployment script](#get-started) will create the following components:

+* A Google Cloud Storage (GCS) bucket named <code>*<gcp_project_id>*-vigenair</code>
+* A Cloud Function (2nd gen) named `vigenair` that fulfills both the Extractor and Combiner services.
+Refer to [deploy.sh](./service/deploy.sh) for specs.
+* An Apps Script deployment for the frontend web app.

+If you will also be deploying Vigenair, you need to have the following additional roles on the associated GCP project:

+* `Storage Admin` for the entire project OR `Storage Legacy Bucket Writer` on the <code>*<gcp_project_id>*-vigenair</code> bucket.
+See [IAM Roles for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-roles) for more information.
+* `Cloud Functions Developer` to deploy and manage Cloud Functions.
+See [IAM Roles for Cloud Functions](https://cloud.google.com/functions/docs/reference/iam/roles) for more information.

 ## Challenges

 Current Video Ads creative solutions, both within YouTube / Google Ads as well as open source, primarily focus on 4 of the [5 keys to effective advertising](https://info.ncsolutions.com/hubfs/2023%20Five%20Keys%20to%20Advertising%20Effectiveness/NCS_Five_Keys_to_Advertising_Effectiveness_E-Book_08-23.pdf) - Brand, Targeting, Reach and Recency.
 Those 4 pillars contribute to *only ~50%* of the potential marketing ROI, with the 5th pillar - **Creative** - capturing a *whopping ~50%* all on its own.